Coherent and dissipative dynamics at quantum phase transitions: Equilibrium scaling behavior at continuous quantum transitions

 where $p_{\rm min} \equiv 2 \pi/L$, while ${\bm p}$ is a vector with only one nonvanishing component equal to $p_{\rm min}$, and $\widetilde{G}({\bm p})$ is the Fourier transform of $G({\bm x})$.
 Leading scaling corrections turn out to be analogous to those for $\chi$~\cite{CPV-14}.
 Since the above length scales have RG dimension 1, their FSS behavior turns out to be

-Here $B_\xi$ is a background term depending on the explicit definition of the correlation length.
-It is absent for correlation lengths extracted from asymptotic exponential behaviors in anisotropic lattices, such as slab-like geometries where only one of the spatial directions is finite.
-It is present in the case of the second-moment definition~\eqref{xidefpb}, essentially related to the background term in the susceptibility $\chi$, cf.~Eq.~\eqref{chisclaw}~\cite{CPV-14}.
+Note that, depending on the definition of the correlation length, we may also have further subleading contributions arising from background regular terms.
+They are absent for correlation lengths extracted from asymptotic exponential behaviors in anisotropic lattices, such as slab-like geometries where only one of the spatial directions is finite.
+However, they are present in the case of the second-moment definition~\eqref{xidefpb}, essentially related to the background term in the susceptibility $\chi$, cf.~Eq.~\eqref{chisclaw}~\cite{CPV-14}, giving rise to further $O(L^{-(2-z-\eta)})$ scaling corrections.